johngoldin/pages-source/content/post/2017-02-11-how-i-setup-this-site.md

 A [post on Stack Overflow](http://stackoverflow.com/questions/20060518/in-rstudio-rmarkdown-how-to-setwd) steered me away from `setwd()`.
 I now know I should use something like `knitr::opts_knit$set(root.dir = '../myproject')`.
-I have been having some trouble with that, presumably because of the `..` notation to go up a directory, but I haven't taken the time yet to case that at.
+I have been having some trouble with that, presumably because of the `..` notation to go up a directory, but I haven't taken the time yet to case that out.
 Being impatient I cut corners and sort of hardcoded the file reference in my Rmd file.
 I'll go back and fix that once I figure out the `root.dir` parameter.